jayyargh/InterviewPrep/C#/C#-Fundamentals_1.md

 - Applications consist of building blocks called "classes".

 - What is a class?
-A class is a container that holds data and methods (a class function).
+A class is a container that holds data(attributes) and methods (functions).
 For example:

   - Think of a `Car` class.
 The data would be the `Make`, `Model`, and the `Color`.
 While the methods would look something like `Start()` or `Move()`.